RobWal/deep-sea-adventure/readme.md

 # What I'm working towards now

+-   Abroad - Add a second round to the game.
--   User friendly buttons need to be added to replace the currently unhelpful ? buttons used to save and load the game.
+-   At home - User friendly buttons need to be added to replace the currently unhelpful ? buttons used to save and load the game.
 This will likely require the addition of a menu, to also add the ability for users to change the game speed in game, leave the current game, etc.."

 # Ongoing improvements